 I have, several times, expressed my very real admiration for what, over the past 60 years, Zhou Enlai, Deng Xiaoping, Hu Jintao and, now, Xi Jinping and others have done to drag China from the depths of misery and poverty into a socio-economic level in which most Chinese people are, at least, lower working class.
 But their ‘way,’ a dictatorship, is not the only way to do that ~ look at India which is managing much the same thing, albeit more slowly, without being a cruel dictatorship.
 But I have also made the point that while the Chinese have worked social near-miracles, we, in the US led, liberal democratic West are not seeing the rise of a collegial partner, we are watching the rise of an earnest competitor ~ and not just, as Donald Trump seems to suggest, a business/trade competitor, but rather as serious competitor in the marketplace of political ideas and ideals, especially about governance, and I have noted that when (not if, I think) China rises to share global supremacy with America, or even to surpass it, that we will not like the outcomes.

 Mr Lipton concludes by saying that: “China’s miracle of economic growth without political liberalization (or upheaval) compares favorably with the political challenges roiling Western democracies these days.
 Why shouldn’t China harness the full power of the state to become a superpower in technology, AI, and other advanced technologies?
 From Beijing’s perspective, grievances from the US and Europe about China’s trade policies and technology ambitions just look like efforts to prevent China from taking its rightful place in the world order … [but] … The trouble for Mr. Xi is that the domestic political environment is getting more difficult for him, rather than less.
 The economy is sagging, tensions over trade and technology with the US and other countries are intensifying, and the expectations of the world’s largest middle class (which Deng’s reforms largely created) are growing.
 By concentrating so much power in his own hands, Mr. Xi risks making himself solely responsible for the outcome, good or bad … [thus, he says] … Forty years ago, faced with an impoverished and isolated China, Deng took a huge gamble on reform and experimentation.
 Today, at the helm of a powerful and globally active China, Mr. Xi is defiantly doubling down on a more conservative and assertive vision – will it turn out as well?”
-I doubt it … I do not doubt China’s (and Xi’s) ability to manage and weather the “sagging economy, tensions over trade … [and] … the expectations of the world’s largest middle class,” but I doubt that the key issue, which, I believe, is the Chinese people wanting a greater say in their own future, cannot be overcome while still maintaining the Chinese Communist Party’s control over damned near everything.
+I doubt it … I do not doubt China’s (and Xi’s) ability to manage and weather the storm of “sagging economy, tensions over trade … [and] … the expectations of the world’s largest middle class,” but I doubt that the key issue, which, I believe, is the Chinese people wanting a greater say in their own future, cannot be overcome while still maintaining the Chinese Communist Party’s control over damned near everything.
 I have mentioned before that the Chines were, and still seem to be, much in thrall of Lee Kwan Yew’s and now Lee Hsien Loong’s success in leading a very conservative democracy that manages to achieve wonderful levels of prosperity while still maintaining the fundamental rights of the people, including the right to choose their own leaders.
 Somehow, sometime, and sooner rather than later, I think, China must find a way to listen to the people; Singapore manages that; Taiwan manages that; Hong Kong manages that; China does not … it must find a way to do that.

 I worry that as civil (and economic) tensions grow in China, as I am sure they will, that Xi Jinping will look to foreign powers as an excuse.